I recently won a painting contest by exploiting one of the lesser-known rules of competition painting.

 “What does Warhammer TV’s Duncan wear in the winter?
 Two thin coats.”

 To give you that extra push, tell anyone who will listen about what you plan to do for your project and when the models will be completed by.
 In other words, set some stakes.
 This ensures you have a group of people who will hold you accountable.
-There is even a website you can sign up to https://www.stickk.com/ that will hold you accountable to your goals.
+There is even a website you can sign up for, Stickk, that will hold you accountable to your goals.

-I’m going to skip a lot of the basic equipment to use as I go into more detail on my website, but I will make a few suggestions that should be mandatory for everyone:
+I’m going to skip a lot of the basic equipment to use as I will go into more detail elsewhere, but I will make a few suggestions that should be mandatory for everyone:

 - A wet palette.
 Pretty much every painter agrees that a wet palette is essential for speeding up.
 Your paints will stay wet for longer even in the heat of summer, and it reduces the annoyance of mixing partially dried paint onto your brush.
 Buy one or find a tutorial on my blog to make one.